 Lanes School of Driving was established in 1914, since which time we’ve gone from strength to strength – growing through word of mouth and building a reputation for exceptional driving instruction.

 We consider each of our pupils as individuals – and we deliver bespoke instruction around your needs.
 Should you wish to learn quickly, our intensive driving course will be well-suited; alternatively, if you want to learn over a longer period, our weekly appointments will be ideal.

 We offer theory lessons as either standalone courses, or as a part of your practical lessons.
 Further courses beyond your driving test include: Pass Plus, Motorway Driving, Advanced Driving and Parking Skills.
-Our cars are all of an excellent quality and are well-maintained, right now our fleet includes both Minis and BMW Series 1.
+Our cars are all of an excellent quality and are well-maintained.

 Lanes deliver one-to-one tuition – offering complete attention from your instructor and allowing for errors to be corrected quickly.
 We can collect and drop you off, and can provide lessons each week on the same day, at the same time, or at different times for each lesson.
 This approach allows your driving lessons to fit in around your busy life.